EvanHahn/evanhahn-dot-com/gatsby/src/markdown-posts/2014-05-19-valve-design-process.md

 ---
-title: "Writing the code was typically less than half the problem"
+title: '"Writing the code was typically less than half the problem"'
 layout: post
 path: /writing-code-typically-less-than-half/
 ---